seenan21/SFU-INSTRUCTIONAL-SUPPORT-GROUP/docs/support/support.md

 # New Student Support
 {: .no_toc }

-##### Resources to help newcoming computing science students utilize SFU CS resources, setup coding environemnts and submit coding assignments.
+###### Resources to help newcoming computing science students utilize SFU CS resources, setup coding environments and submit coding assignments.
 {: .no_toc }